authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Set appropriate flags on the mail store {#mail-stores}
 ----------------------------------

-Once an MTA has completed BIMI-related processing for a message, generic message processing continues so that the intended recipient(s) can eventually access the message with an MUA.
-Users typically access their email stored on mail stores through either POP3, IMAP, and MAPI.
+Once an MTA has completed BIMI-related processing for a message, generic message processing continues so that the intended recipient(s) can eventually have been processed for BIMI on mail stores through either POP3, IMAP, and MAPI.
 Separate documents will define protocol-specific BIMI extensions for mail stores.

-If a mail store is BIMI-compliant, the MTA SHOULD set a flag on the message when depositing in the mail store.
-This is to communicate between the MTA and its MUA that the BIMI-Location header was set locally and can be trusted.

-If an MUA has a BIMI-compliant mail store, and no appropriate flag is set, the MUA SHOULD ignore the BIMI-Location header.

-If a mail store ingests a message from another mail store through some other means, the ingesting mail store may or may not set the protocol-specific BIMI flag when it pulls down the relayed message.
-If it trusts the other mail store, it may simply set the same flag.
-Or, it may re-evaluate BIMI policy and requirements, create or replace the BIMI-Location header, and set its own flag appropriately.
-Or, it may simply choose not to set the flag at all.
+If a mail store ingests a message from another mail store through some other means, the message may or may not have BIMI headers added already.
+If the receiving store trusts the other mail store, it may simply use existing headers.
+Or, it may re-evaluate BIMI policy and requirements, and create or replace the BIMI-Location header.

 Security Considerations   {#security-considerations}
 ===================